-Friday, we released Matador Jobs 3.5.2, a second minor release to the 3.5.x version of Matador that addresses a few issues found since 3.5.0’s or 3.5.1’s release.
+Friday, we released Matador Jobs 3.5.2, a second patch release to the 3.5.x version of Matador that addresses a few issues found since 3.5.0’s or 3.5.1’s release.

 - We fixed an issue where an invalid email address submitted to the form would be properly rejected by Matador for security reasons but the user would not be notified.

 - We fixed an issue where multiple “admin notices” would stack, causing an overwhelming list of notices when logging in.